What are the duties of the executor of a will?

 3. Make funeral arrangements

 Also check to see whether the deceased left any specific requests or instructions relating to their funeral.
-If you’re arranging the funeral, as executor you will be responsible for paying for it, in the absence of any insurance.
-Though you will be able to claim this cost back from the deceased’s estate.
+As the executor you will be responsible for paying for the funeral, in the absence of any insurance, though you will be able to claim this cost back from the deceased’s estate.
 The deceased’s bank may also agree to release enough money from the estate’s accounts to cover these costs.

 4. Value the estate